-"Cultivation site" means the location or a facility where medical cannabis is planted, grown, harvested, dried, cured, graded, trimmed, or packaged for transport, or that does all or any combination of those activities.
+"Cultivation site" means one or more the locations or a facility facilities on one legal parcel subject to a single approved Permit where medical cannabis is planted, grown, harvested, dried, cured, graded, trimmed, processed or packaged for transport, or that does all or any combination of those activities.
+One or more areas of cannabis cultivation may exist on the legal parcel used for that purpose.

-"Dwelling Unit" means a single unit providing complete, independent living facilities for one (1) or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation, and having only one (1) kitchen.
+"Dwelling Uunit" means a single unitlegal residential structure providing complete, independent living facilities for one (1) or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation, and having only one (1) kitchen.

 "Greenhouse" means a completely enclosed structure whose structural members are made of preformed, rigid construction materials.
-The walls, roof, and ends are typically covered using a transparent material, often glass, that is fixed in place, which allows solar radiation to penetrate the surface and affect the growing environment of the plants inside.
+The walls, roof, and ends are typically covered using a transparent material, often glass, that is fixed in place, and which allows solar radiation to penetrate the surface and affect the growing environment of the plants inside.

-"Hoop House" means a structure that whose structural members are made of flexible and somewhat rigid construction materials, typically PVC pipe or similar material.
+"Hoop House" means a structure that whosewith structural members are made of flexible and somewhat rigid construction materials, typically PVC pipe or similar material.
 The ends may be covered or left open and the material covering the structural members is readily removable and is typically removed and re-affixed frequently.